j7xiao/empire-guide/docs/headers/pvp/defense.rst

 The absolute maximum ranged bonus on the wall is :olive:`100%` (base) + :olive:`250%` (:olive:`5` slits) + :olive:`300%` (maximum castellan) = :olive:`650%`.
 If you sent :olive:`44` shield walls, that will bring the defenders ranged bonus to :olive:`-660%`.
 Although on that note, the ranged bonus cannot be reduced below :olive:`0%`.
 There are no mechanics for "healing" your own troops in battle.

 .. danger::
     Do not set your wall ratio to all ranged!
-Even the strongest player in the game would be brought down to his knees if set to 100r/0.
+Even the strongest player in the game would be brought down to his knees if he set to 100r/0.

 :underline:`2.
 100m/0`
 ^^^^^^^^^^^^^^^^^^^^^^